dtinth/i2DX/README.md

     sudo easy_install tornado
     sudo easy_install pyOSC

-Set OSCulator to port 9000.
+Open OSCulator and set it to port 9000.

 `cd` to the client directory and then